Deep Dive Part 2: Cryptographic Receipts and the Evidence Pipeline That Proves What AI Agents Actually Did

 The lifecycle has four states:

-• Pending – Receipt posted, challenge window open (default: 1 hour).
+- Pending — receipt posted, challenge window open (default: 1 hour).

-• Disputed – A challenger has posted a bond and raised a dispute.
+- Disputed — a challenger has posted a bond and raised a dispute.

-• Slashed – A dispute was resolved against the solver.
+- Slashed — a dispute was resolved against the solver.
 The solver’s bond is slashed in proportion to the violation; the challenger receives a bounty.

 The DisputeModule handles two resolution paths: deterministic and arbitrated.
-Deterministic resolution covers cases where the outcome can be computed from on-chain data alone – a timeout (the challenge window elapsed), an invalid signature (the evidence hash does not match the submitted artifacts), or a replay (the same receipt hash appears twice).
+Deterministic resolution covers cases where the outcome can be computed from on-chain data alone — a timeout (the challenge window elapsed), an invalid signature (the evidence hash does not match the submitted artefacts), or a replay (the same receipt hash appears twice).
 These cases resolve without human involvement.

 For disputes that cannot be resolved deterministically — a challenger claims the work was wrong but the hash is valid — the dispute escalates to an arbitration pool.
 The arbitrators review the evidence bundle off-chain, post their determination on-chain, and the smart contract enforces the outcome.

 This architecture separates two concerns that most systems conflate: verifying that the work was committed to (cryptographic) and verifying that the committed work was correct (judgment).
 The evidence pipeline handles the first problem completely.
 The dispute module handles the second.
+The same separation is what motivates Kosba and colleagues’ Hawk design8: the cryptographic substrate establishes what was claimed, and a separate judgment layer adjudicates whether the claim was correct.

 Why This Matters

-Any AI agent framework can log “task completed.”
+Any AI-agent framework can log “task completed.”
 The log entry says the work happened.
 It does not prove what work happened, what outputs were produced, or that the agent reporting completion is the same agent that performed the work.

 The IRSB evidence pipeline addresses a different question: not whether work was done, but what exactly was done and who can be held accountable if it was wrong.

 When a solver posts a receipt, it is not logging a claim.
-It is cryptographically committing to a SHA-256 hash of every artifact it produced.
+It is cryptographically committing to a SHA-256 hash of every artefact it produced.
 That commitment is signed by a Cloud KMS key whose usage is audit-logged by Google.
 That signature is posted on-chain with replay protection, bonded capital as a stake, and a challenge window.
-Anyone can re-hash the artifacts and verify that the on-chain hash matches.
+Anyone can re-hash the artefacts and verify that the on-chain hash matches.
 Anyone can check the Sepolia transaction.
 No permissions required.

 The ecosystem is code-complete and not yet in production.
 The contracts are on Sepolia.
 The Solver has 139 passing tests.
 The Watchtower (Part 3) uses mock chain data while real IRSB client integration is pending.
 The infrastructure is not yet live, but the cryptographic design is fully specified and tested.